hasankzl/apache-poi-excel-template/README.md

  ### How to copy and paste columns in a excel file ? (merged cells included)

 ## How to work with ExcelTemplate class?
-ExcelTemplate class take a paramether witch is the file name.
+Excel Template class take a parameter which is the file name.

     ExcelTemplate excelTemplate = new ExcelTemplate("test.xlsx");
 (ExcelTemplate tryies to find your excel file in resource you can look at constroctor function of ExcelTemplate)